History of slavery: Ottoman Empire

-The Byzantine-Ottoman wars and the Ottoman wars in Europe resulted in the taking of large numbers of Christian slaves and using or selling them in the Islamic world too.
+The Byzantine–Ottoman wars and the Ottoman wars in Europe resulted in the taking of large numbers of Christian slaves and using or selling them in the Islamic world too.
 After the battle of Lepanto the victors freed approximately 12,000 Christian galley slaves from the Ottoman fleet.

 Similarly, Christians sold Muslim slaves captured in war.
 The Order of the Knights of Malta attacked pirates and Muslim shipping, and their base became a centre for slave trading, selling captured North Africans and Turks.
 Malta remained a slave market until well into the late 18th century.
 One thousand slaves were required to man the galleys (ships) of the Order.

+Eastern Europe

-Poland banned slavery in the 15th century; in Lithuania, slavery was formally abolished in 1588; the institution was replaced by the second enserfment.
+Poland banned slavery in the 14th century; in Lithuania, slavery was formally abolished in 1588; the institution was replaced by the second enserfment.
 Slavery remained a minor institution in Russia until 1723, when Peter the Great converted the household slaves into house serfs.
 Russian agricultural slaves were formally converted into serfs earlier, in 1679.
-The escaped Russian serfs and kholops formed autonomous communities in the southern steppes, where they became known as Cossacks (meaning "outlaws").